TRAFFIC ALERT: York Bar closed to traffic following RTC

 An ambulance was also parked nearby.

-Police have asked motorists and pedestrians to ‘avoid the area until further notice’.
+Police asked motorists and pedestrians to ‘avoid the area until further notice’.

 Comments: Our rules